-D12 Report the lowest grade earned for any course that may be transferred for credit: be transferred for credit: C or 2.0 D13 Number Unit Type D13 Maximum number of credits or courses that may be transferred from a two-year institution: 66 semester Hrs D14 Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: 92 semester hrs 1 Minimum number of credits that transfers must complete at your institution to earn an associate degree: na D16 Minimum number of credits that transfers must complete 1 at your institution to earn a bachelor's degree: 45
+Report the lowest grade earned for any course that may be transferred for credit: C or 2.0 D13 Number Unit Type Maximum number of credits or courses that may be transferred from a two-year institution: 66 semester hrs D14 Number Unit Type Maximum number of credits or courses that may be transferred from a four-year institution: 92 semester hrs • Minimum number of credits that transfers must complete at your institution to earn an associate degree: NA - Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 45 -

 D17 Describe other transfer credit policies: Maximum 21 semester hours granted for applied classes in music and art.
 Max of 60 semester hours granted for CLEP, AP, dept challenge exams if posted to an official transcript from a regionally accredited institution.
 Grades from other colleges/universities do not transfer into the student's GPA at CNU.
-Only credits and courses post from previous colleges.